 In many cases, players are asked to upload copies of ID documents such as a passport or driving licence or provide some personal details, like their date of birth or address.
 This information can then be checked against third-party sources, as well as live photos or selfies supplied by the player.

 In addition to ID documents, contextual data, like IP addresses or phone numbers, may also be used to verify players who are signing into an account from a different device or location.
 If this is deemed to be suspicious, players may be asked to prove their identity to access their account.
-This could be by typing in a unique code sent to a mobile device or e-mail address that has already been verified.
+This could be by typing in a unique code sent for mobile verification or e-mail address that has already been verified.